BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Autotuning{#sec:chapter2-autotuning}

+When combined with autotuning, an OpenCL code may exhibit good performance across varied devices.
 Every application presented in the Rodinia Benchmark Suite \[sec:rodinia\] requires a local workgroup to be passed.
 In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
 Therefore, given a majority of OpenCL programs use local workgroup tuning, serious considerations need be given regarding how to ensure an accurate depiction of execution times for all accelerators is given.